oconnor-ryan/oconnor-ryan.github.io/README.md

 ### Optional Features
-* Make ModalImage component more versatile by moving the Javascript code required for it to work into the ModalImage file.
-Then, allow the ModalImage to accept children so that when a child in the ModalImage is selected, the ModalImage pops up.
 * Generate a smaller version of each image so that loading them is faster when being displayed in small components.
 * Use CSS to create toolbox instead of using SVG so that